2001 Park Place North

 Ms. Atha was born on December 4, 1965, and was raised in Faunsdale, Alabama.
 She is a member of the Birmingham, Alabama and American Bar Associations.
 She is a member of the Alabama Defense Lawyer’s Association, Defense Research Institute, and the Torts and Insurance Practice, Healthcare, Family Law, and Dispute Resolution Sections of the ABA.
 She is active in state and local bar activities.
 In January 2007, Ms. Atha was elected by her peers as a Charter Fellow in The Litigation Counsel of America, a national trial lawyer honorary society.
 She served on the Alabama Law Institute’s Committee on Collaborative Law.
-Ms. Atha is listed in The Best Lawyers in America, and has been listed in the Alabama Super Lawyers’ in Personal Injury Defense: Medical Malpractice since 2012.
-In 2013, she was listed in the top 25 women lawyers in Alabama by Super Lawyers.
+Ms. Atha is listed in The Best Lawyers in America, and has been recognized as Birmingham’s “Lawyer of the Year” in Medical Malpractice Law – Defendants for 2019.
+She has been listed in the Alabama Super Lawyers’ in Personal Injury Defense: Medical Malpractice since 2012 and in 2013, was listed in the top 25 women lawyers in Alabama by Super Lawyers.

 Ms. Atha is an active member of St. Andrew’s Episcopal Church.
 She is a Trustee Emerita of the Board of Trustees for her high school alma mater, Marion Military Institute.